vaeyori/dotnet-conventionalcommit-changelog/readme.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/vaeyori/dotnet-conventionalcommit-changelog?label=Version&sort=semver)
 ![Libraries.io dependency status for GitHub repo](https://img.shields.io/librariesio/github/vaeyori/dotnet-conventionalcommit-changelog?label=Dependencies)

+## Usage

+### Installation
+Install via command line by running the following command

+    dotnet tool install Vaeyori.ConventionalCommitChangelogGenerator

+Once installed you can access the application via the command line using the following command

+    conventionalcommits-changelog --help

+The help screen will appear providing you additional information on the available arguments that are required to be supplied.

 ## Contribute
 Contributions are always welcome!
 Please read the [contribution guidelines](/contributing.md) first.